AboutProject Description and Special Events

-The launch of a new partnership with Place des Arts will showcase our Emerging Choreographers at the l’Espace Culturel Georges-Emile-Lapalme.
+In a special partnership with Place des Arts established in 2015, Platform showcases our Emerging Choreographers at the l’Espace Culturel Georges-Emile-Lapalme.
 This is a rare opportunity for these artists to present their work in one of North America’s most prestigious arts venues.

-The evolution of the 14-year relationship between Springboard Danse Montréal and the Margie Gillis Dance Foundation has given birth to The Legacy Project.
+In 2015, the evolution of the 14-year relationship between Springboard Danse Montréal and the Margie Gillis Dance Foundation gave birth to The Legacy Project.
 Springboard curates a new generation of dancers to participate in this special initiative, ensuring the creative legacy of Margie Gillis.